๐ŸงพFinancial Accounting I

 1. Which two adjusting entries both involve converting a liability into revenue, and what distinguishes when each would be used?

-3. Compare and contrast the balance sheet presentation of depreciation versus amortization—why does one typically use a contra account while the other doesn't?
+3. Compare the balance sheet presentation of depreciation versus amortization.
+Why does one typically use a contra account while the other doesn't?

-4. An FRQ describes a company that performed services in December but won't bill the client until January.
+4. A company performed services in December but won't bill the client until January.
 What type of adjustment is needed, and what accounts are affected?

 5. Both bad debt expense and inventory adjustments involve estimates.
 How do their adjusting entries differ in terms of the accounts credited, and why?